jolpica/jolpica-f1/docs/endpoints/drivers.md

 ### grid

-**Filters for only drivers who has started a race in a specific grid position**
+Filters for only drivers who have started a race in a specific grid position.

 `/grid/{gridPosition}/` -> ex: `/ergast/f1/grid/1/drivers/`